Marsabit Lake Turkana Cultural Festival

 General Rules:

-Covered Arms and Legs
+Covered Arms & Legs

 No Alcohol